LCR-ADS-Lab/LxGrTagger-Documentation/docs/1_structural type1/5_Syntactic function5.md

     - *It’s only if the sample is so bad, so contradictory to the (null) hypothesis, <ins>that we’re going to reject (it)</ins>.*
    - **Q:** Is this an ‘extraposed adjective+that-complement’ or a simple ‘adjective+that-complement clause’?
 Given that the phrase (‘so contradictory that~’) suggests a cause-effect relationship (e.g., it was so bad that I did not want to go there again), how does this affect its classification?
    - **A:** This is not extraposed.
 The ‘it’ is referential.
 And so the ‘that’ clause is a adjective + *that*-complement clause (of the adjective ‘bad’ in this case).

+---

+**Adjective phrases**

+Adjective phrases feature an adjective as the core component, known as the *head*, and may include additional modifiers.
+These modifiers can be single words, extended phrases, or even full clauses.
+Modifiers in an adjective phrase typically intensify or specify the quality of the adjective (e.g., *very fortunate*, *fortunate to meet her*; modifiers answer to the question of 'how fortunate'?).
+These accompanying elements, known as *complements*, often consist of prepositional phrases or clauses and serve to provide full meaning to the adjective (p.
+101).

+**Adjective complement clauses**

+Building on the discussion in the [verb complement clauses](2_Syntactic%20function2.html#1-2-clause-constituent-verb-complement) section, complement clauses serve a role in completing the meaning of adjectival predicates within a main clause (p.
+658).
+Both (1) adjective + *that*-complement clause and (2) extraposed adjective + *that*-complement clause are included, each conveying stance within three primary semantic domains: degrees of certainty (e.g., *certain*, *confident*, *evident*); affective psychological states (e.g., *annoyed*, *glad*, *sad*); and evaluations of situations, events, etc. (e.g., *appropriate*, *odd*, *good*, *important*, *advisable*).
+These structures, while similar, offer distinct ways of expressing adjectival predicates.